 If your goal is to be a good mom, you’ll need to break it down from there and get more specific and actionable.
 Set aside about a half hour to think about how you want your life to look.

-For worksheets to guide you through the goal-setting process, download them in the resource library.
+For worksheets to guide you through the goal-setting process, download them from the Single Mom Toolbox today.

 A reliable support system can be hard to find.
 Some single moms do not have family nearby.
 And even if you do you may not want to call on them.